llm-efficiency-challenge/neurips_llm_efficiency_challenge/sample-submissions/llama_recipes/README.md

 # Llama-recipes example
-This example demonstrates how to fine-tune and serve a Llama 2 model with llama-recipes for submission in the LLM efficiency challenge using the [toy-submission](../../toy-submission/) as a template.
+This example demonstrates how to fine-tune and serve a Llama 2 model with llama-recipes for submission in the LLM efficiency challenge using the [lit-gpt](../toy-submission/) example as a template.
 Llama-recipes provides an easy way to fine-tune a Llama 2 model with custom datasets using efficient techniques like LoRA or Llama-adapters.

 # Getting started
 In order to use llama-recipes we need to install the following pip package:

 ```
 pip install llama-recipes
 ```